 Plugins are created by third-party people.
 In short, the third-party coding will be usable in your WordPress Files.
 So you’re not recommended to download low rating plugins.

 - Open an unintentional vulnerability that hurts your WordPress site’s security

 - Slow down your site

 - Try to use plugins from reputable developers or directories (like WordPress.org or Code Canyon)

 - Read reviews and check how popular a plugin is before installing it

 - Check for the last time a plugin was updated to make sure it’s still maintained

 Is it fine to install more than the required number of plugins?

-The notion that more WordPress plugins equivalent a slower site is not technically true…but it is still a useful concept for novices to bear in mind.
+The notion that more WordPress plugins equivalent to a slower site are not technically true…but it is still a useful concept for novices to bear in mind.

 However, as a beginner, you do not have the knowledge to evaluate the effects of each plugin.